CocoaCompiler/synchronous_fifo/README.md

 In the future, I’d refine the emptying logic to ensure that each read enable matches a valid entry in the model, and that no extra reads are performed after the FIFO is empty.
 This will help prevent off-by-one mismatches and improve the reliability of the testbench.

 Also the following improvements can be added:
-* Extend tb coverage to additional edge cases (e.g. randomized read/write intervals)
+* Extend testbench coverage to additional edge cases (e.g. randomized read/write intervals)
 * Parametrizing FIFO

 **TCL Console output for num_cycles=5, write_interval=2, read_interval=3**